-In addition to being the Clerk of all township meetings, Dan Aylward is the keeper of all township records.
+In addition to being the Clerk of all township meetings, Danielle Aylward is the keeper of all township records.
 The integrity and accuracy of the Clerk is important in any court action involving the township’s official records.
 He also administers oaths.

 As ex-officio clerk of the Road District, the township clerk maintains all records for the highway commissioner.